Gliding vertex on the horizontal bounding box for multi-oriented object detection: Experiments

 \subsection{Pedestrian detection in fisheye images}

-We compare the proposed method with baseline methods using quadrangle regression and classical horizontal box regression on MW-18Mar~\cite{mw18mar}.
-All images are resized to $1024\times1024$.
-We randomly rotate the images during training phase for data augmentation.
+We compare the proposed method with the two baseline methods RBox reg. and Vertex reg., classical horizontal box regression (denoted by HBox reg.), and the method in \cite{tamura2019omnidirectional} on MW-18Mar~\cite{mw18mar}.
+For a fair comparison with~\cite{tamura2019omnidirectional}, we follow similar training and test settings with~\cite{tamura2019omnidirectional}.
+Specifically, in all experiments, FPN is not used.
+All images are resized to $416 \times 416$ during training and test.
+During training, We randomly rotate the images for data augmentation.
 The model is trained in total for $4k$ steps and the learning rate decays at $3k$ steps.

-Some qualitative results are illustrated in Fig.~\ref{fig:vis_mw}.
-Horizontal pedestrian detection denoted by HBox does not accurately enclose pedestrians. the proposed method achieves more accurate results than the baseline methods.
-The curve of missing rate with respect to number of false positives per image is depicted in Fig.~\ref{fig:fppi_of_mw18mar}.
-The proposed method achieves lower missing rate.
+Some qualitative results are illustrated in Fig.~\ref{fig:vis_mw2}.
+The proposed method achieves more accurate results than all the baseline methods.
+The curve of missing rate with respect to the number of false positives per image is depicted in Fig.~\ref{fig:fppi_of_mw18mar2}.
+The proposed method achieves lower missing rate than all the other methods.